St. Michael's High School (Union City, New Jersey)

+High school in New Jersey, U.S.

 St. Michael's High School was a Catholic high school in Union City, New Jersey, that operated under the auspices of the Roman Catholic Archdiocese of Newark.

 The school closed at the end of the 1985-86 school year in the face of a drop in enrollment and rising debt.

 Athletics

 The boys track team won the outdoor non-public state championship in 1941, 1942, 1944 and 1945.

 The boys basketball team came into the tournament with a record of 6-14 and went on to win the NJSIAA Non-Public B state championship in 1965, defeating St. Mary's High School by a score of 62-52 in the finals.